Demystifying JOIN Algorithms

 The

-keyword is optional in SQL queries.JOIN
+INNERkeyword is optional in SQL queries.JOINalone meansINNER JOIN. ↩ -

 Set

-in PostgreSQL.
+HashJoincan be disabled withset enable_hashjoin = off;in PostgreSQL.
 By default, the query planner is smart enough to realize that our example table is so small that it is better to build a temporary in-memory hash table than to load the, possibly not cached, disk-persistent primary key index.
-SoHashJoin
+SoHashJoinis disabled to illustrate the behavior when tables do not fit in RAM. ↩ -

 The rows in the

-table follow the order at which users added products to cart. ↩ -
+cart_itemtable follow the order at which users added products to cart. ↩ -

 To force the query planner to not use memory for everything, I had to also

-.
+set enable_sort = off;.
 This wouldn’t be necessary if the tables didn’t fit in RAM. ↩